Introduction to Android Development

 The following steps verify that the development environment is correctly set up by running the "Hello World" app on either the emulator or a physical device to ensure everything is functioning correctly.

-1. If you are using a physical device, this is the time to connect it to your machine.
+- If you are using a physical device, this is the time to connect it to your machine.
 Android Studio should detect it.

 If you have successfully set up the emulator, its name should be displayed on the dropdown toolbar item between app and the play icon.

-If you want to choose between multiple devices, click the dropdown menu and select your preferred device.
+If you want to choose between multiple devices, click the dropdown menu and select your preferred device. - Unlock your device screen if its locked.

-3. Click on the green Play button on the toolbar or press Shift + F10 on the keyboard to install and run your app.
+- Click on the green Play button on the toolbar or press Shift + F10 on the keyboard to install and run your app.

 If you are using the emulator, Android Studio will open it, and you should see an emulated Device Frame running in a pane inside the Android Studio or on a separate window.

-A Run pane opens up from the bottom displaying details about the app build, installation, and eventual run/fail on your Android device or emulator.
+A Run pane opens up from the bottom displaying details about the app build, installation, and eventual run/fail on your Android device or emulator. - Android Studio will build your app and deploy it to your device as soon as the debug build is ready.

-Android Emulator
+Android Emulator |

 Marvel at this before closing up your workspace, for if you followed this article, you have just run your first Android app!